lavary/php-pdftk/draft.md

 << /T(FIELD_NAME)/V(FIELD_VALUE) >>
 ```

-In order to create a FDF file, we will need to know the field names in the PDF form.
-If you have access to Mac or Windows machine, you may open the PDF form in Adobe Acrobat Pro, then click on each element to see the respective properties.
+In order to create an FDF file, we will need to know the field names in the PDF form.
+If you have access to a Mac or Windows machine, you may open the form in Adobe Acrobat Pro and see the field properties.

-Alternatively you can use PDFtk's `dump_data_fields` command to extract fields information from the file:
+Alternatively we can use PDFtk's `dump_data_fields` command to extract fields information from the file:

 ```
 pdftk path/to/the/form.pdf dump_data_fields > field_names.txt